brunopistone/nginx-vue-docker/vue-portfolio/README.md

 > Frontend part of my web application

-## Important: Don't upgrade webpack
+## Important:

+With this version of vue-cli, remember to DON'T UPGRADE following packages

+- optimize-css-assets-webpack-plugin  3.2.0
+- webpack                             3.6.0
+- webpack-dev-server                  2.9.1

 ## Build Setup